 - Explore bustling and vibrant Queenstown

-- Catch sunset from Queenstown’s best view points
+- Catch sunset from Queenstown’s best view points after exploring the bustling winter town

 - Cruise through the iconic fjords in Milford sound and spot seals, penguins, and dolphins